Syncronauts/Artion-Client/README.md

 # Client for NeonRain Marketplace

-A client side implementation of the NeonRain Marketplace for NFT trading on Fantom Opera network.
+A client side implementation of the NeonRain Marketplace for NFT trading on Ethereum network.

 NeonRain allows users:
-- to explore existing NFTs on Fantom Opera network.
+- to explore existing NFTs on Ethereum network.
 - to create a new collection of a new NFT
 - to register a collection of already deployed NFT.
 - to buy / sell / collect rare NFTs.